Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Introduction

-In analysing the coupled system and separating for a moment the salt transport from the incompressible flow equations, we end up with a generalisation of the Navier--Stokes equations with slip boundary conditions which have been studied extensively starting from the conforming finite element methods proposed in \cite{verfurth86,verfurth91}.
+Separating for a moment the salt transport from the incompressible flow equations, we end up with a generalisation of the Navier--Stokes equations with slip boundary conditions which have been studied extensively starting from the conforming finite element methods (FEMs) proposed in \cite{verfurth86,verfurth91}.
 The off-diagonal bilinear form is different from the usual one in that it also includes a pairing between the normal trace of velocity and the Lagrange multiplier taking into account the membrane coupling.
 Another difficulty in the model considered herein is that a non-homogeneous boundary condition is needed at the inlet.
 Often the analysis is simply restricted to the case of homogeneous essential boundary conditions, but here the non-homogeneity is important as it permits that the coupling occurs (otherwise the membrane coupling vanishes, and the only solution is the trivial one).
-We note that for smooth domains it is expected that discretisations are prone to see the so-called Babu\v{s}ka paradox -- a variational crime associated with the approximation of the boundary, and where a sub-optimal convergence is expected (see more details in, e.g., \cite{kashiwabara2016penalty,urquiza2014weak}).
+We note that for smooth domains it is expected that discretisations are prone to the so-called Babu\v{s}ka paradox -- a variational crime associated with the approximation of the boundary, and where a sub-optimal convergence is expected (see more details in, e.g., \cite{kashiwabara2016penalty,urquiza2014weak}).
 Similar works focusing on slip boundary conditions imposed with Lagrange multipliers or with penalty can be found in \cite{liakos2001discretization,layton1999weak,zhou2016penalty}.
-However in our case we focus the analysis to the case of polygonal boundaries, which are typically encountered in the driving application of water desalination.
+In our case we restrict to polygonal boundaries, which are typically encountered in the driving application of water desalination.